Thursday, February 24

 What are you thankful for that begins with the letter Y?

 I am grateful for yurts.
-I think yurts are very neat!
+Yurts are very neat!
 Do you know what a yurt is?
 Yurts have been around for thousands of years in Central Asia.
-A Yurt is kind of like a tent but only round.
+A Yurt is like a tent but only round.
 Nomads use yurts instead of living in a home because yurts are easy to take down and move to a new location.
 Yurts are still used today.
 People can take a vacation and stay in a yurt.
 That would be a fun experience!
 It would be like camping out in the woods in a tent.
 Have you ever stayed in a yurt?

 Facts about Yurts:

 1. Another name for a yurt is ger.
-A ger is just like a yurt.
-A ger is the older traditional style of yurt.
+A ger is just like a yurt, but it is the older traditional style of yurt.
 The Mongolian people call a yurt a ger.

 Thursday, February 17